Seliaste/CesarToolsC/README.md

 # CesarToolsC
-Project for the Méthodologie de Comception et de Programmation class at FST Nancy.
+Project for the Méthodologie de Conception et de Programmation class at FST Nancy.